Issuer Gateway Knowledge Hub

 E.1.14NOx IntensityExposureEmissions

 Sustainalytics' scoring of an intensity metric is based on a comparison to the median intensity of the industry (not subindustry).
 At this time, Sustainalytics has opted to collect as complete a set of fiscal-year data as possible.
 Therefore, we update these metrics in the first quarter of the second year following the release of the data.
-In Q1 2023, we are releasing scoring updates based on FY 2021 data.
-We expect the collection of FY 2022 data to be completed in Q1 2024.
+In Q1 2024, we released scoring updates based on FY 2022 data.
+We expect the collection of FY 2023 data to be completed in Q1 2025.

 At this time, Sustainalytics is actively considering moving to a quarterly update system instead of an annual update.
 Sustainalytics will alert issuers if we decide to make this change.